Frequently Asked Questions

 Freestyle is where people dance with whomever they want, practicing whatever moves they want, while the music plays and the lights flash.

 In freestyle, you can (and should!) ask anyone to dance, even if you think they are at a different skill level to you.
-In Ceroc etiquette it's considered rude for someone to refuse to dance when asked, unless they have a good reason (eg. total exhaustion after dancing a really fast song!)
+We're all there because we want to dance, so (unless they just danced a very fast song) people rarely say no

 Are there big routines to learn?

 Yes!
-But don't worry - Ceroc is as much about learning to dance freestyle with improvised combinations of moves as it is about choreographed routines.
+There's usually a routine taught each year; but don't worry - Ceroc is much more about learning to dance freestyle with improvised combinations of moves than it is about choreographed routines.

-However, routines can help you learn a lot of moves in a short time and we do teach several full routines to a complete song every year.
-Watch out for flyers at your next class - you will be surprised how much your freestyle can improve after learning a routine!
+However, routines can help you learn a lot of moves in a short time - you will be surprised how much your freestyle can improve after learning a routine!

 How much does it cost?